What to eat at Ayer Rajah Food Centre

 Opening hours: Tue-Sun 8am to 11pm

 A Rashid Khan is not halal-certified, but it is Muslim-owned.

 4. Habib’s Rojak

 A strong competitor of Adhus Salam Rojak is Habib’s Rojak.
-Like the former, you can expect to find ingredients such as fried prawn fritters, coconut fritters, fish fillet, and fried potatoes – all fried upon order.
+Like the former, you can expect to find ingredients such as fried prawn fritters, coconut fritters, fish fillets, and fried potatoes, all fried upon order.

 Their dipping sauce is less spicy than the one at Adhus Salam’s.
 Nonetheless, it still serves its function of elevating simplicity with its sweet and spicy richness.
-Don’t get too carried away though – mindless picking could land you in $25 worth of ingredients on your plate!
+Don’t get too carried away though—mindless picking could see you end up with $25 worth of ingredients on your plate!

 Unit number: #01-68

 Habib’s Rojak is not halal-certified, but it is Muslim-owned.

 For delicious grilled seafood, head to the well-known Tokyo BBQ Stingray.

 Completely unrelated to the Japanese capital, the BBQ Stingray ($12/$14/$16) here may be thicker than usual, but it is no less juicy or flavourful.
 The sides are nicely charred and the flesh, which has a good coating of the sambal paste, glides off the cartilage smoothly.
 Together with the chinchalok and chilli achar, the stingray delivers a zesty savouriness all at once.
 For a complete supper, try the Oyster Omelette ($11.50) and the Grilled Squid ($13), both of which will satisfy any local supper cravings.